shempignon/phpstorm-workshop/README.md

 To use it just click `Code > Generate`

+Generators are great when it comes to quickly setting up a new class, for example if you need to add a new entity you would:
+- Create a new class (and not bother with namespace since you have correctly configured autoloading)
+- Add some properties
+- Click `Generate > Getters and setters`

+And you're done.

 **NB:** To be even faster, when you've written a method you can generate its PHPDoc block simply by positioning the cursor above the method and hitting `/** + Enter`

 ![DOC_BLOCKS](./images/doc_blocks.gif)